pyomeca/bioptim/README.md

 ### Class: PhaseTransitionList
 The PhaseTransitionList provide a class that prepares the phase transitions.
-In that sense, it is what is expected by the `OptimalControlProgram` for its `phase_transitions` parameter.
+When constructing an `OptimalControlProgram()`, PhaseTransitionList is the expected class for the `phase_transitions` parameter.

 The PhaseTransitionList class is the main class to define parameters.
 Please note that unlike other lists, `PhaseTransition` is not accessible since phase transition don't make sense for single phase ocp.